MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ ROBERT K   103272 │
     =#

-In this notation, the dollar-sign lets you embed a regular Julia variables and expressions from within a query.
+In this notation, the interpolation syntax (`$`) lets you embed regular Julia variables and expressions from within a query.

     threshold = 90544.8